 Even worse, if all fails, Epik’s suspect warranty policy is all you have to rely on.
 Here’s a dissatisfied customer from Amazon:

 Epik Learning Company (as of August 25, 2017) did not return a request for comment.
-It seems that their email address is entirely abandoned.
+It seems they’ve abandoned their email address.

 While a factory reset can restore the device to a like-new condition, a Windows device with less than 4 GB RAM and 64 GB of storage will suffer from reliability problems throughout its short life.
 And almost all no-brand Windows devices come with less than 4 GB of RAM and 64 GB of storage.
 You can do better.

 - Where is it?
 Some brick-and-mortar businesses stock “refurb” models.
 More often, you see them sold online — Tanga, for example.

 - How much?
 The price varies, but the cheapest (and most worthless) sell for less than $300.
 The cheaper the refurbished device is, the older it is — usually.

 - Why avoid it?
 For those who don’t know what they’re buying, a refurb isn’t the way to go.